Ritwikavps/BurstinessAndInterpersonalForagingPaper/README.md

 ***Please direct all questions about the code in this repository to ritwika@ucmerced.edu***

 This directory contains code that does the following:
-- extracts, cleans, processes, and analyses day-long recordings of infant and adult caregiver vocalisations for the paper 'Burstiness and Interpersonal Foraging Betweeen Human Infants and Caregivers in the Vocal Domain' and associated projects
+- extracts, cleans, processes, and analyses day-long recordings of infant and adult caregiver vocalisations for the paper 'Burstiness and Interpersonal Foraging Betweeen Human Infants and Caregivers in the Vocal Domain', the pre-print for the same paper (https://arxiv.org/abs/2505.01545), and associated projects
 - performs validation of the LENA automatic labelling using human listener-labelled data
 - plots all figures in the paper 'Burstiness and Interpersonal Foraging Betweeen Human Infants and Caregivers in the Vocal Domain' and associated supplementary file